Briukhovychi: History

 Until 18 July 2020, Briukhovychi belonged to Lviv Municipality.
 The municipality was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Lviv Municipality was merged into the newly established Lviv Raion.
+On 26 January 2024, a new law entered into force which abolished the status of urban-type settlement, and Briukhovychi became a rural settlement.